Behold: now is the acceptable time!

 Behold: now is the day of salvation!

-This is the way the prophet Joel calls the Israelites, and all of us, to repentance.
+This is the way the Scriptures today call us to repentance.
 Repentance is an important spiritual theme for Lent: in fact, if it were not for our need for repentance, we wouldn’t need Jesus, he wouldn’t have to have taken on flesh, he wouldn’t have to suffer and die.
 But we do need a Savior, and so Jesus came and he did all of that – for us.
 He didn’t come and do all that just because religion in those days was out of whack, or that people in that time were more in need of repentance than people in other times, including our own.
 He did that because we all have need of repentance, now just as much as always.
-Each of us is probably not evil to the core, but we all have things we need to let go of and move away from, so that we can return to the Lord, and be happy with him forever.
+We all have things we need to let go of and move away from, so that we can return to the Lord, and be happy with him forever.
 So we all need to repent, in little or big ways.

 We have come here today for all sorts of reasons.
-Lots of us may still have the remnants of old and bad teaching that you have to come to Church on Ash Wednesday or something horrible will happen to you, or maybe you even think that getting ashes on Ash Wednesday is what makes us Catholic.
-When you don’t come to Church on a regular basis, you lose contact with God and the community, and yes, that is pretty horrible, but not in a superstitious kind of way.
-The real reason we come to Church on this the first day of Lent is for what we celebrate on the day after Lent: the resurrection of the Lord on Easter Sunday.
-Through the Cross and Resurrection, Jesus has won for us salvation, and we are the grateful beneficiaries of that great gift.
+Lots of us may still have the remnants of old and bad teaching that you have to come to Church on Ash Wednesday or something horrible will happen to you, some may even think that getting ashes on Ash Wednesday is what makes us Catholic.
+The real reason we come to Church on this, the first day of Lent, is for what we celebrate on the day after Lent: the resurrection of the Lord on Easter Sunday.
+Through the Cross and Resurrection, Jesus has won for us salvation, and we have been blessed to be beneficiaries of that great gift.
 All of our Lenten observance, then, is a preparation for the joy of Easter.

 And none of this, as the Gospel reminds us today, is to be done begrudgingly or half-heartedly.
 None of it is to be done with the express purpose of letting the world see how great we are.
 It is always to be done with great humility, but also with great joy.
 Our acts of fasting, prayer, and charity should be a celebration of who God is in our lives, and a beautiful effort to strengthen our relationship with him.